 People have lived in Arizona for perhaps 12,000 years or more.
 Hundreds of thousands of people, if not millions, have died within the modern political boundaries of our state.
-Their remains are routinely found during archaeological projects or during ground-disturbing activities.
-What happens when remains are found?
+Their remains are routinely encountered during archaeological projects or during ground-disturbing activities such as construction or utility installation.
+What happens when remains are encountered?
 Who should you contact?

-Until 1990, it was legal in Arizona for people to excavate burials on private property.
-This resulted in looters opening graves and removing artifacts, which were often sold as antiquities or added to private collections.
-A protest led by students over the planned looting of a pueblo site in northern Arizona finally led to the passage of Arizona Revised Statutes 41-844 and 41-865, which now protect human remains and associated funerary objects in unmarked graves and abandoned cemeteries on government (state, county, local) and private lands.
-Shortly thereafter, the Native American Graves Protection and Repatriation Act (NAGPRA) was also passed in 1990, protecting graves on federal lands and requiring the repatriation of discovered remains to descendant communities for reburial.
+Until 1990, it was legal in Arizona for people to disturb areas containing human remains on private property.
+This resulted in looters opening funerary features and removing artifacts, which were often sold as antiquities or added to private collections.
+A protest led by students over the planned looting of a pueblo site in northern Arizona finally led to the passage of Arizona Revised Statutes 41-844 and 41-865, which now protect human remains and associated funerary objects in unmarked mortuary features and abandoned cemeteries on government (state, county, local) and private lands.
+Shortly thereafter, the Native American Graves Protection and Repatriation Act (NAGPRA) was also passed in 1990, protecting mortuary features on federal lands and requiring the repatriation of discovered remains to descendant communities for reburial.

 Before any archaeological fieldwork can begin, the Arizona State Museum (ASM) is contacted and informed of the type of project and its location.
 The ASM Repatriation Coordinator contacts likely descendant communities and their concerns are incorporated into a Burial Case Agreement.
-This agreement lays out the procedures that must take place if human remains are discovered.
-If remains are encountered during a construction project, work is immediately halted in the area until they are documented and carefully removed.
-Typically, once remains are found, the archaeologist contacts ASM, with the burial coordinator then contacting the descendant communities.
-The agreement lays out what can or cannot be done during the excavation, removal, analysis, and repatriation of human remains and associated artifacts.
-Sometimes members of the Native American group(s) identified as descendant communities hold a blessing ceremony at the site before burials are excavated.
+This agreement lays out the procedures that must take place if human remains are encountered.
+If remains are encountered during a construction project, work is immediately halted in the area until they are documented and carefully recovered.
+Typically, the archaeologist contacts ASM, with the repatriation coordinator then contacting the descendant communities.
+The agreement lays out what can or cannot be done during the recovery, documentation, and repatriation of human remains and associated funerary objects.
+Sometimes members of the Native American group(s) identified as descendant communities hold a blessing ceremony at the site before the remains are recovered.

-In the field, archaeologists and osteologists (scientists who study human bone) uncover the skeletal remains and any other objects found with them.
-They use a variety of hand tools, ranging from trowels, small wooden implements, and brushes to carefully remove soil.
-All soil is passed through a 1/8-inch mesh screen and bone fragments and small artifacts, including tiny beads, are recovered.
-If smaller bone fragments are present the soil is collected as well.
-Once a burial is uncovered, a map is drawn showing the position of the skeleton, the location of any associated artifacts, and the edges of the burial pit.
+In the field, archaeologists and osteologists (scientists who study human bone) uncover the remains and funerary objects accompanying them.
+They use a variety of hand tools, including trowels, small wooden implements, and brushes to carefully remove soil.
+All soil is passed through a 1/8-inch mesh screen so that bone fragments and small artifacts, including tiny beads, are recovered.
+If smaller bone fragments are present the soil is recovered as well.
+A map is drawn showing the position of the remains, the location of any associated funerary objects, and the edges of the mortuary pit.

-We then carefully remove the skeleton, placing each element in a labeled paper bag and then into special cardboard boxes.
-The remains and any artifacts associated with them are kept together and transported to the laboratory.
-Later they are examined by a trained osteologist (human bone specialist), who verifies field observations and records more complete information, such as the condition of the teeth.
-Artifacts are analyzed by specialists to help determine the time period in which the person was buried and tell us something about their occupation or status.
+We then carefully recover the remains, placing each element in a labeled paper bag and then into special cardboard boxes.
+The remains and any funerary objects associated with them are kept together and escorted to the laboratory.
+Later they are examined by a trained osteologist, who verifies field observations and records more complete information, such as the condition of the teeth.
+Funerary objects are documented by specialists to help determine the time period in which the person lived and tell us something about their occupation or status.
 Also, Desert Archaeology’s zooarchaeologist (animal bone specialist) examines all animal bones recovered from the site to ensure that no human bones are overlooked.

-We always remember that these skeletons are somebody’s ancestors.
-At all times during the excavation, transportation, and analysis, the human remains are treated with the utmost respect and dignity, and are kept together with any objects that were placed or were otherwise present in the grave.
+We always remember that these remains are someone’s ancestors.
+At all times during the recovery, escort to a secure location, and documentation, the human remains are treated with the utmost respect and dignity, and are kept together with any funerary objects that were placed with the remains or were otherwise present in the mortuary feature.
 The data collected during excavation and analysis is presented in the project’s technical report and often in a special Report of Remains, but Native American remains and associated funerary objects are not photographed, and descendant communities stipulate in the burial agreement what kinds of analysis of the remains are permitted, if any.

-As development continues to accelerate in Arizona, more and more human burials are likely to be found.
+As development continues to accelerate in Arizona, more and more human remains are likely to be encountered.
 We are committed to handling them professionally and respectfully whether they are encountered during construction or planned archaeological fieldwork, ensuring that they are secured and returned to a final resting place as quickly as possible.